Last Updated on May 19, 2021 by

 A guy refers to an older male–someone who has stopped being a boy (a child) and isn’t yet considered as an adult man; whereas a man would typically refer to any human being eighteen years old or over.
 The word guy for some reason also seems more neutral than the word man when used generically so it could refer to any human being regardless of gender.
 A man could also refer to a male in particular, and the word “guy” is more often used when referring to both genders (male or female).
 The word “guy” can even be considered offensive by some people as it can imply someone who lacks intelligence or maturity–someone not worth respect.

-Man: Man means something that belongs exclusively with males and men while woman typically applies only to females.
+Man: Man means something that belongs exclusively to males and men while woman typically applies only to females.
 Men are usually older than boys who have stopped being children and haven’t become adults yet; whereas women may be girls (female minors) or young adult females no longer classified as kids at puberty onset.

 Male-specific terminology: There are many words in English for what we think about as sex-specific terms such as manhood, masculinity, machismo etc., although these all still imply some relationship to the male sex.